beaumartinez/twittercide/README.md

 ## About

+Twittercide deletes your tweets and backs-up tweeted photos to a folder in Google Drive called Twittercide (surprise!).

-Twittercide uses [foauth.org](http://foauth.org/) to authenticate with Twitter and Google's APIs.
+It uses [foauth.org](http://foauth.org/) to authenticate with Twitter and Google's APIs.
 In order to use it, you'll need to sign up with foauth.org, and [authorize both those services](https://foauth.org/services/).

 For Twitter, you need to check the option to "read and send tweets".
 For Google, you need "access your documents".